Bill Schoening: University of Texas

 In 1989, Schoening was hired to broadcast sports for the University of Texas in Austin.
 During his first three years in Austin, Schoening served as the color analyst on Texas Longhorns football and basketball, with play-by-play announcers Brad Sham and Jerry Trupiano.
 After Sham and Trupiano left, Schoening was hired to take over play-by-play for both Longhorn football and basketball, a position he would hold for nine years (through 2001).
 During this time, Schoening's primary color commentator was Craig Way.
 Schoening also did play-by-play for Longhorn baseball for all 12 years he was in Austin.

 During his time in Austin, Schoening also hosted an afternoon sports radio talk show, first at KLBJ, and then at KVET, after the latter gained the rights to broadcast Longhorn games.
 He sometimes had co-hosts for these shows, including Jeff Ward and Craig Way.
 One of these talk shows titled "Sportsday," which Schoening co-hosted with Ward, won a 1996 "Best of Austin" award from the Austin Chronicle for "Best Talk Radio Show."

 San Antonio Spurs

 In September 2001, Schoening was hired as the radio voice of the San Antonio Spurs.
 Because of the timing of the hire so close to college football season, Schoening called games for both the Spurs and Longhorn football during the fall of 2001.

-As of the 2021-22 NBA season, Schoening is in his 21st season with the Spurs.
-During that time, the Spurs have won four NBA championships (in 2003, 2005, 2007 and 2014).
-In addition to calling games on the radio, Schoening has also written a blog for the official Spurs website, entitled "20 Second Timeout."
+Schoening served as the play-by-play voice of the Spurs for 24 seasons, and during that time the Spurs won four NBA championships (in 2003, 2005, 2007 and 2014).
+As part of his 2,280 game "iron man" streak without missing a broadcast, he was on hand for every game of the Spurs Big Three (Tim Duncan, Tony Parker, and Manu Ginobili) era.
+At the time of his retirement, the 2,280 consecutive games called streak was the second-longest active streak in the NBA among team broadcasters, second only to Steve Holman's streak of more than 3,000 consecutive games for the Atlanta Hawks.
+(The all-time record is Chick Hearn's 3,338 consecutive games.)

+Schoening announced his retirement from the Spurs at the end of the 2024-25 NBA season, saying it was time to "step away from full time broadcasting and pursue some other interests like mentorship, volunteer work and time with family."
+However, Schoening also stated that he was not retiring from broadcasting completely, and was hoping to call sports that he otherwise didn't have the opportunity to do during his Spurs career, including college baseball and football.